-As a new Chairman Xi, who once fainted at the thought of a spider, rips one of the ancient spiders into pieces in Russia, and as Hilary Clinton marries the Amazing James Randi atop an ancient cliff, flocked by wood elves, in one of our secret camps, and as Prince Harry, a former Nazi, learns to dance the steps created by the angel of music and song… I can personally say that the movie Return of the Jedi was a difficult, moving and transformative watch for me.
+As a new Chairman Xi, who once fainted at the thought of a spider, rips one of the ancient spiders into pieces in Russia, and as Hilary Clinton marries the Amazing James Randi atop an ancient cliff, flocked by wood elves, in one of our secret camps, and as Prince Harry, a former Nazi, learns to dance the steps created by the angel of music and song… I can personally say that our recent re-watch of the movie classic Return of the Jedi was a radically different experience, now that I’m no longer a muggle.
+It was difficult, moving and transformative.
+Was it meant to be?

 When I was seven years old, I changed.
 For thirty years I have tried to understand why I changed that year.
 I have talked to my uncle who was assigned to watch over me, to my husband and to the Father, but I have never – until today – figured out why I changed.